Visit to the Psychologist: A Sherlock Fanfiction Story

 Only three days has passed since Doctor John Watson moved into the flat with Sherlock Holmes, and hearing the gunshots is the last straw.
 Feeling genuinely concerned about the sanity of his roommate, Watson suggests that Sherlock visit the psychologist for once.
 He agrees reluctantly, but in the end, it’s Sherlock Holmes having fun bamboozling the psychologist with his skills in deduction, a turn in events that lifts the spirits of the caseless detective.

-This is my biggest and main project, the first in a series of high fantasy.
-It’s actually the first novel I plan on ever finishing and traditionally publishing.
-It is also the hardest story to write a brief synopsis for, but I’ve done my best below.
-I haven’t finished the first draft; much of my work over the last half year or so has been outlining.
-Basically rewriting my storyline.
-For the third time.
+This is my biggest project, the first in a series of high fantasy.
+It’s actually the first novel I plan on traditionally publishing, and the hardest story to write a synopsis for.
+I haven’t finished the first draft; much of my work so far has been outlining and rewriting the storyline.
 Currently, I am actually rewriting Part 1 and 2 at the same time, according to my new outline.
-I am now super pumped.

-This is a complete NaNoWriMo 2016 winner novel, at 50,200 words and 82 pages.
-Right now, it’s in the editing process, but I see a lot of potential in getting it indie published very soon.
-My zeal for this story is incessant, and I can’t wait to get it out there.
+I finished this as a NaNoWriMo 2016 winner novel, at 50,200 words and 82 pages.
+Right now, it’s in the rewriting process, but I see a lot of potential in getting it indie published very soon.
+It’s been giving me lots of problems recently, but my zeal for this story is incessant, and I can’t wait to get it out there.